dtarczynski/Qfund/README.md

 docker compose up
 ```
 ## DB migrations how to
-Database is created and updated from SQL scripts located in `Migrations` project and applied on application startup.
+Database is created and updated from SQL scripts located in `Qfund.Migrations` project and applied on application startup.

 ## Powered by
 - Wolverine the Next Generation .NET Mediator and Message Bus